apostovan21/vnncomp2023/README.md

 The verification properties, provided in the `vnnlib/` folder, represent adversarial robustness to infinity norm perturbations around 0 whose radius of `epsilon` was randomly chosen, see below.

 ## Dataset details
 Although we've tested the model on German/Belgium/Chinese datasets, for verification purpose we suggest starting with German (GTSRB) datatset for testing.
-You have two ways to get it:
-  - Download the entire dataset from [kaggle](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign?datasetId=82373&language=Python).
-  - Download just the *test* set from [drive](https://drive.google.com/drive/folders/1vKvawIPsUdAddezZudXJ6HRJ1TtmbOw0?usp=sharing).
-You should unzip the `Test.zip` file from `GTSRB_dataset` folder.

-In the end you should have the folder `GTSRB_dataset` at the same level with `onnx` and `vnnlib` folder.
+As this dataset isn't included in any python package, we have added the test set into `GTSRB_dataset` folder of this repository.

 ## ONNX Models
 We chose our 3 best models in terms of accuracy, one for each image size we have trained: 30x30, 48x48, 64x64 (px x px).
 The models can be found in `onnx/` folder.